 23. Pink Hopi Corn🌽

-a bunch of pink corn in mexico
+A bunch of pink corn in Mexico.

 Fun fact(s): The pink Hopi corn is an extremely rare Native American corn variety.
 They are traditionally cultivated by the Hopi (also called the People of Peace) for centuries.